-This PGCE will equip you with a range of academic, professional and vocational knowledge, understanding, skills and values necessary to become a high quality and effective teacher of Mathematics.
-The programme aims to develop reflective and analytical skills as well as providing practical experience in planning effective lessons, helping pupils to learn, and effective teaching and learning strategies.
+We’ll support you as you develop your academic, professional and vocational knowledge, understanding, skills and the values necessary to become a high quality and effective teacher of Mathematics.
+Throughout your studies you’ll gain reflective and analytical skills.
+And get practical experience in planning effective lessons, helping pupils to learn, and effective teaching and learning strategies.

 - DfE, (2020) ITT Core Content Framework [online]